 in the bone marrow, you have a serious problem.
 For blood cells,

 however, we expect these cells to be anywhere in the lymphatic or

-circulatory system, including the "nursery" for these
+circulatory system, including the bone marrow.

 Bone marrow involvement and survival for low grade NHL?